Admin Client Guide

 - Topic management (create, delete, describe, list)

-- Consumer group management (describe, list)
+- Consumer group management (describe, list, KIP-848 describe)

 - Record deletion (delete records before an offset)